HandyKurniawan/na_polar_codes_framework/README.md

 ...
 ```

-Now, we are good to go 🚀
+Now, you are good to go 🚀

 ## Usage example